eurisko-us/eurisko-us.github.io/_pages/resources.md

 <br>Assignments will be submitted on Canvas.
 You will just need to paste links to your  repl.it files, e.g. <font size="3em"><code>https://repl.it/@jpskycak/assignment-problems/convert_numbers.py</code></font>

 <br><br>Before you submit your assignment, make sure that your code runs, follows the <a class="body" href="https://eurisko-us.github.io/resources/#coding-commandments">coding commandments</a>, and satisfies ALL the requirements outlined in the assignment!
+Poor-quality assignments will not be graded.

 <!--